Summary Paediatric Indicator Table (SPaedIT)

 About SPaedIT

-GIRFT and NHS England’s Children and Young People (CYP) Transformation team have developed a new data tool to support healthcare providers with elective recovery of CYP services.
+GIRFT and NHS England’s Children and Young People (CYP) Transformation team have recently updated the data tool (SPaedIT) to support healthcare providers with elective recovery of CYP services.

 Get started below.